vikchupak/Ansible/modulesVsCollectionsVsPlugins.md

 - https://galaxy.ansible.com/ui/

-Ansible Galaxy is a **community hub and repository** where you can find, download, and share Ansible content like roles, collections, and plugins.
+Ansible Galaxy is a **community hub and REPOSITORY** where you can find, download, and share Ansible content like roles, collections, and plugins.

 `ansible-galaxy` is a **command-line tool** that comes with Ansible, used to manage Ansible content from Ansible Galaxy.